WingLim/hugo-tania/README.md

 params:
   # Emoji will show before the blog title on site navbar.
   titleEmoji: '😎'

+  # Logo will show before the blog title on site navbar.
+  titleLogo:

   # Enable float footnotes.
   # Default to true